 Our clients operate across a wide variety of industries, including healthcare, energy, and technology.
 This allows us to compare AI traffic developments across sectors.

 Overall, we see similar patterns everywhere.
-For our websites, broken down by industry, the same applies for the entire domain set: regardless of the sector, AI traffic grew strongly between Q3 2024 and Q1 2025 and has recently started to level off.
+For our websites, broken down by industry, the same applies for the entire domain set: regardless of the sector, AI traffic grew strongly between Q3 2024 and Q1 2025 and has recently started to level off – naturally with outliers in both directions, but we can't determine a larger industry-wide pattern.

 Other cross-industry trends: